By Dorene J. Stamper

 Turning toward the girls, Esther asked loudly, “Serenity, surely you brought the brass box with you?”

 “Yes, we did,” Serenity said, now finding it hard to control her fears.

-“You’re perfectly safe; I assure you,” Auntie comforted them, as the others gathered around them in hopes of calming their fears.
-“My dears, I’m sure you realized the gift I gave you both was not just an ordinary brass box.
+“You’re perfectly safe; I assure you,” Auntie comforted them, as the others gathered around in hopes of calming their fears.
+“My dears, I’m sure you realized the gift I gave you both was not just an ordinary gift.
 Though it’s of exquisite beauty, this is not its true value.”
-Sir William brought over a dainty parlor chair, offering it to Auntie; she sat down.
+Sir William brought over a dainty parlor chair, offering it to Auntie; and she sat down.
 “Thank you, Sir William.
 You’re always the gentleman.”
 Returning her attention to her nieces, she continued, “Standing before you, are members of the Society of Time Travelers.
 Some are witches and warlocks, some are of royal birth, such as Sir William and Baron von Schlehenried, while others are not.
 Yet, we are all time travelers.”